Sprint announces the availability of a 4G “hot spot the size of the

 technology.
 Sprint 4G delivers downlink speeds, which are up to 10 times

 faster1 than 3G.

-“Sprint 4G represents an enormous leap in connectivity speed, with
+“Sprint 4G represents an enormous leap in wireless technology, with

-valuable benefits for a variety of applications,” said Kevin Kunkel,
+valuable benefits for a variety of applications,” said John Dupree, vice

-regional vice president, Sprint.
-“Sprint has a significant head start in
+president, Business Markets Group, Sprint.
+“Sprint has a significant

-deploying 4G, and we’re prepared to leverage our 4G speeds and growing
+head start in deploying 4G, and we’re prepared to leverage our 4G speeds

-national coverage to help businesses, government agencies and
+and growing national coverage to help businesses, government agencies

 productivity and reduce costs.”